 When President Warren G. Harding died from a heart-related problem in 1923, Vice President Calvin Coolidge became the 30th President of the United States.

-The following year, with his popularity buoyed by a strong economy, Coolidge handily won the 1924 presidential election, using the campaign slogan “Keep Cool With Coolidge.”
+The following year, with his popularity buoyed by a strong economy of the “Roaring Twenties”, Coolidge handily won the 1924 presidential election, using the campaign slogan “Keep Cool With Coolidge.”

 Unlike some presidents, “Silent Cal” Coolidge wasn’t known for making memorable statements.

 The most famous quote associated with him is a line about business being the business of America.

 That line is often given as “The business of America is business” or “The business of the American people is business.”

 In fact, both of those versions are misquotes.